Q: How do I find out more information about L2L?

 Q: Why should adults participate?

 A: We lead by example not by coercion.
-It is inconsistent when we expect our youth to read the Bible, memorize scripture, and do Good Samaritan acts while we watch television.
+It is inconsistent when we expect our youth to read the Bible, memorize scripture, and do Good Samaritan acts while we scroll social media.
 Adults should continue to grow spiritually just as youth do.
-Youth are looking to see if adults are reading their Bibles, memorizing scripture and doing benevolent works.
+Youth are looking to see if adults are reading their Bibles, memorizing scripture, and doing benevolent works.